-Target achievement for the financial KPIs and individual targets is determined by the Supervisory Board on the recommendation of the Chairman's Committee and combined into a weighted average after the end of the fiscal year.
-In this process, target achievement for the financial KPIs is determined on the basis of the performance corridors defined at the beginning of the fiscal year.
+Target achievement for the financial KPIs and individual targets is determined by the Supervisory Board on the recommendation of the Chairperson's Committee and combined into a weighted average after the end of the fiscal year.
+In this process, target achievement for the financial KPIs is determined based on the performance corridors defined at the beginning of the fiscal year.
 For the individual targets, the Supervisory Board specifies a level of target achievement for each Managing Board member.
-To this end, the Supervisory Board obtains a presentation on the target achievement from the departments, on the basis of which it makes a decision on the target achievement of each Managing Board member after careful consideration following the recommendation of the Chairman's Committee of the Supervisory Board.
-The percentage of weighted target achievement, multiplied by the individual target amount, produces the amount to be paid out for the fiscal year just ended.
+To this end, the Supervisory Board obtains a presentation on the target achievement from the departments, based on which it makes a decision on the target achievement of each Managing Board member after careful consideration following the recommendation of the Chairperson's Committee of the Supervisory Board.
+The percentage of weighted target achievement, multiplied by the individual target amount, produces the amount to be paid out for the fiscal year that just ended.
 The bonus to be paid out is capped at 200% of the target amount; it is paid in cash together with the regular compensation at the end of February of the following fiscal year at the latest.